K-Visa Application in San Jose

 States citizen.
 The requirements and procedures to file for a K-1 visa

 1. Must file Form I-129F, Petition for Alien Fiancé with USCIS in

 the United States.
 At the time of the application, both the foreign fiancé

-with the US petitioner.
+a valid marriage with the U.S. citizen petitioner.

-culture for a man and woman to meet.
+individual's culture for a man and woman to meet.

 3. After you file the petition, USCIS will adjudicate the K-1 application

-and forward the K-1 application to the US Consulate in the fiancé’s
+and forward the K-1 application to the U.S. Consulate in the fiancé’s

-his/her eligible children.
+K-2 visas for his/her eligible children.